otherguywolf/hud/README.md

 # uwui v3
 the idea behind this hud was to take uwui, fix some things and add in ui elements for the mvm/halloween/playerdestruction gamemodes <br/>
+to install place the uwui folder inside your custom directory<br/>
 if you are on windows make sure to install all the fonts in the uwui/resource/fonts directory<br/>
 <br/>
 credit to the [original creator](https://www.teamfortress.tv/user/uwu) of uwui<br/>